 According to Chinese-language media sites, Yang is participating in the Chinese government’s secretive 863 Program.
 The program is designed to create advanced technologies that will wean China off its dependence on difficult-to-obtain foreign technologies.
 Yang’s participation in the program involves improvements to the GPS/BD2 receiver and the network of continuously operating reference stations (CORS) used for real-time kinematic satellite navigation systems, used to improve the precision of positioning data.

 The product catalog does indicate a strong interest in marketing avionics products to the Pakistan Air Force, in particular the joint China/Pakistan-developed JF-17 fighter aircraft, as well as providing support for the Mirage III.

 The large amounts of marketing proposals in the product catalog suggest the AESA radar might have been targeted to the JF-17.

 The head of the JF-17 sales and marketing team, Air Commodore Khalid Mahmood, would not comment specifically on any progress being made on acquiring an AESA radar for the JF-17 Block III beyond saying, "The AESA radar project is making steady progress.
 Installation of the radar will add significantly to the combat potential of our aircraft.
 We are satisfied and happy with the progress."

 No comment was forthcoming from Mahmood on Pakistan's relationship with NAV Tech.

-Though unaware what level of progress has been made on selecting an AESA radar, analyst Kaiser Tufail, former Pakistani air commodore and pilot, said if a Chinese AESA radar has been selected, it may have been the only realistic option.
+Though unaware what level of progress has been made on selecting an AESA radar, author, analyst and former pilot Kaiser Tufail, former Pakistani air commodore and pilot, said if a Chinese AESA radar has been selected, it may have been the only realistic option.

 "Given the Western concerns about transfer of sensitive technology, which could find its way further east, I think we may have had no other option but to buy Chinese," he said.